 Impairment £000 Quince House (offices) and new residence buildings.
 Valued at depreciated replacement cost, these were recently completed assets.
-The impairment figure is the difference between the carrying cost of these assets (£9.4 million and £12.7 million respectively) and the valuers assessment of their value on $31/03/19$ (£7.9 million and £10.0 million respectively).
-4,184 Oak house This building was previously used for accommodation and is now used as office space.
+The impairment figure is the difference between the carrying cost of these assets (£9.4 million and £12.7 million respectively) and the valuers assessment of their value on 31/03/19 (£7.9 million and £10.0 million respectively).
+4,184

+Oak house

+This building was previously used for accommodation and is now used as office space.
 This change of use altered the basis of valuation from existing use value (valued by reference to rental value) to depreciated replacement cost which produces a lower valuation because it results in a reduction of service potential.

-The carrying value of this building was $\pounds 2.5$ million but it was revalued down to $\pounds 0.9$ million.
-Impairment charged to operating deficit 1,322 Impairment charged to the revaluation reserve 264 1,586
+The carrying value of this building was £2.5 million but it was revalued down to £0.9 million.

+, 1,586 Impairment charged to the revaluation reserve 264 Impairment charged to operating deficit 1,322